tanzeelkazi/hosts-manager/README.md

 # Configuration

 The module configuration is under `./config.py`.
 It has comments to make it as self-explanatory as possible.
+Note that by default the build generates a `./hosts.txt` file with the intended output instead of overriding the system hosts file.
+This is done to give you time to check the script's output before overriding the system hosts file.
+See the `build` section for details on how to change this behavior and override the system hosts file.

 Manual host mapping configuration is under `./hosts_maps/`.
 The script consumes any file ending in `_conf.py` as a configuration file.
 See `./hosts_maps/00-default_conf.py` to start adding your hosts.